-- The ROV does not use Anderson Powerpole connectors to attach to main power. - No SID was provided at the safety check. - The SID did not show a main fuse. - The ROV used pneumatics, but the technical documentation did not include a pneumatics diagram (fluid SID). - Sharp items, or potentially sharp items, (fishing hooks, glass bottles) were included on the vehicle. - The vehicle motors were not waterproofed. - Propellers were not protected inside the framework or not shrouded. - NEW IN 2024 FOR NAVIGATOR!!!
+- The ROV does not use Anderson Powerpole connectors to attach to main power. - No SID was provided at the safety check. - The SID did not show a main fuse. - The ROV used pneumatics, but the technical documentation did not include a pneumatics diagram (fluid SID). - Sharp items, or potentially sharp items, (fishing hooks, glass bottles) were included on the vehicle. - The vehicle motors were not waterproofed. - Propellers were not protected inside the framework or not shrouded. - Note for 2025 NAVIGATOR Class teams!!!
 Propellers MUST be shrouded to IP-20 standards.
 This means an 1⁄2-inch (1.252 cm) wooden dowel cannot touch any propeller. - Camera did not operate off the 12-volt MATE power supply.